larrymanloklai/TryHackMeWriteUps/room_Include/README.md

 `../../../../../../../../../../../../../../../../../../../../proc/version`
 `..//..//..//..//..//..//..//..//..//..//..//..//..//..//..//..//..//..//..//..//proc/version`
 `....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//....//proc/version`
 - with `....//` it bypassed the measurement - proof of concept was done.
 Payload was changed to /etc/passed and it also worked.
-Noted normally or generally numbers of `....//` doesn't matter.
+Noted normally or excessive numbers of `....//` is fine.
 <img width="993" height="402" alt="Screenshot from 2025-09-26 17-20-46" src="https://github.com/user-attachments/assets/5142d589-c953-4006-8a73-7e38c23d82e0" />
 - users charles and joshua were found.
 I proceed to try cracking their password using hydra.
 The second flag was found.
 - <img width="1125" height="858" alt="image" src="https://github.com/user-attachments/assets/8343ce57-0950-4d2a-b86d-791faa31ea20" />